Continuation of Nudity as a social norm – part I

 And overall, ancient greeks saw music, athletics and science as interrelated and necessary compounds for a complete education in gymnasium (the word itself coming from gymnos (γυμνός), meaning “naked”).

-Among other sport activities loved by Ancient Greeks it is certainly worth noticing horse riding.
+Among sport activities loved by Ancient Greeks but not included in the Olympics, it is certainly worth noticing horse riding – typically naked and bareback too.

 But often horse riders had a mantle.